mattsantand/pynumericalphasematching/doc/source/how-to.rst

 Wavelength dependent: 1D
 ------------------------
-The following block of code creates a 3cm-long waveguide and simulates the effects of a temperature inhomogeneity during the operation of the system.
+The following code creates a 3cm-long waveguide and simulates the effects of a temperature inhomogeneity during the operation of the system.
 The waveguide has an average temperature of :math:`40^\circ\mathrm{C}` and a 1/f noise with maximum amplitude of :math:`3^\circ\mathrm{C}`.